AtomLinter/linter-eslint/README.md

 use it if it's available.
 If none is found it will fall back to the version it ships with.

-Lets say you depend on a specific version of `eslint`, maybe it has unreleased features, maybe it's just newer than what `linter-eslint` ships with.
+Let's say you depend on a specific version of `eslint`.
+Maybe it has unreleased features or maybe it's newer than what `linter-eslint` ships with.
 If `your-project/node_modules/eslint` exists `linter-eslint` will be used.
 This package requires an `eslint` of at least v1.0.0.

-Note that if you do not have the `linter` package installed it will be installed for you.
-If you are using an alternative `linter-*` consumer feel free to disable the `linter` package.
+If you do not have the `linter` package installed, it will be installed for you.
+If you are using an alternative `linter-*` consumer, the `linter` package can be disabled.

 ## Use with plugins